floragunncom/search-guard-docs/exampleELK.md

 ######## End Search Guard Demo Configuration ########
 ```

-Now log into https://localhost:9200/ with admin/admin, click through the certificate warning.
+Now log into https://localhost:9200/ with admin/admin, click through the certificate warning or:

+`curl -k --user admin:admin https://localhost:9200`

 It should show:

 ```
 {